 What happens if I don't do this?
 You'll eventually chew up your power-steering pump.
 It'll have to be replaced at a cost of several hundred dollars, or you'll have no power steering — and you can't easily drive a car that's equipped with power steering when the power-steering system fails.
 You also may damage the rack, which will require you to take out a small home-equity loan to replace.

 Car Care Tip: Check your power-steering fluid level and make sure you keep it topped up.
-Check for leaks and listen for whining or strange sounds when you are turning the steering wheel.
+Check for leaks and listen for whining or strange sounds specifically when you are turning the steering wheel.
 This is signaling that your power steering system needs some attention.